jpwhalley/GMS_Stats_Course/5_Statistical_Analysis_of_Genome-wide_data/README.md

 Timetable
 ---------
-Day 1: Estimation of heritability
+Day 1: Shrinkage of maximum likelihood estimates
+       Chip heritability

-       Genetic prediction of phenotypes
+Day 2:  Genetic prediction of phenotypes
         Estimation and significance testing of specific genetic variants' effects on phenotypes

-Day 2: Continuation of the topics of day 1
-       Linkage-disequilibrium